-MES KEMPTON PARK SERVICES
+MES KEMPTON PARK

-GROW Job Rehabilitation Programme
+GROW Job and Life Skills Rehabilitation Programme

 In the end the programme changes unemployable and desperate individuals into employable individuals that can be placed into suitable jobs, so that they can reintegrate back into society.

 Food Parcel Project (Nutrition):

-Outreaches and Enrichment programme:
+Outreaches and Enrichment programmes:

 Regular outreaches and enrichment programmes take place with the clients that attend our different projects.
 Weekly shelter outreaches take place as well as annual Winter HOPE and Christmas outreaches.
 We are also taking hands with various churches and Inner City Ministry to achieve our goal, as well as have various volunteer groups that assist us with the spiritual enrichment activities.

 Clothing Bank (Social Work)